vuejs/v2.vuejs.org/source/guide/transitions.md

 })
 ```

+All of the above hook functions are called with their `this` contexts set to the associated Vue instances.
+If the element is the root node of a Vue instance, that instance will be used as the context.
+Otherwise, the context will be the owner instance of the transition directive.

 Then you can use it by providing the transition id to `v-transition`.
 Note this has higher priority than CSS transitions.

 ``` html